 The Spintex Road, technically, isn’t a neighbourhood.
 It simply describes the road that runs parallel to the Tema motorway.
 The name “Spintex” has been widely adopted and now describes the area along the road.
 This area has morphed into an Accra neighbourhood of its own.
 The area was once solely commercial and used to house mostly warehouses (you can find warehouses for rent on meQasa.com) and factories.
 In fact, the area got its name from Printex Limited, which was a popular factory on the road.
 Printex, formerly Spintex Limited is a textiles manufacturing company.
 This was back when spinning fabric was part of its main line of activities as a textile manufacturer.
 The area has evolved and is now better known as a residential address.
 The area generally referred to as Spintex covers East Airport, Baatsonaa, Kotobabi, Community 18 and parts of Lashibi.

 Spintex boasts several middle-upper luxury homes, mixed-use developments, offices and factories.
 It also had good, accessible roads as well as steady water and electricity supply among others.
 See some of the impressive properties for rent within Spintex here.

-This is the PART 1 in an ongoing series to unravel the meaning behind the names of popular Accra neighbourhoods.
-What areas do you want covered next?
+This is PART 1 in an ongoing series to unravel the meaning behind the names of popular Accra neighbourhoods.
+What areas do you want to be covered next?
 What other neighbourhood name origins have we missed?
 Share with us in the comments below or on our Facebook, Instagram and Twitter pages with #meQasaUncoversAccra